 We want to hear from you.

-and all stakeholders to make a submission on this Discussion Paper for the Maffra Structure Plan during the public consultation period from 8 March 2021 to 19 April 2021.
+Wellington Shire Council invites the community and all stakeholders to make a submission on this Discussion Paper for the Maffra Structure Plan during the public consultation period from 8 March 2021 to 19 April 2021.